bpesquet/bpesquet.github.io/content/slides/ai-for-defence/index.md

 ### A fastly moving ecosystem

 - In all countries, traditional defence behemoths (Lockeed Martin, Thales Group, Leonardo...) have embraced AI as a key tool for improving their systems.
-- Many startups enter the field with specialized offerings.
+- Many startups are entering the field with specialized offerings.
 - Some new, state-promoted national sectors emerge (example: Israel for cybersecurity).
-- Recent conflicts, most notably the Ukraine war, have been catalysts for AI adoption.
+- Recent conflicts, most notably the Ukraine war, are catalysts for AI adoption.

 ---